 We can build back a better economy by filling the gaps which prevent people from starting their own businesses.
 We know through recent research that childcare responsibilities remain the most important barrier for many female entrepreneurs; many thousands of childcare spaces have been lost through the pandemic.
 Rather than competing priorities, change must be centred on fairness, quality, and reinforcing values so we can find comprehensive strategies.
-Later this summer 2021, I will be hosting a summit to prompt debate and find comprehensive, long-term solutions.
+Next year 2022, I will be hosting a summit to prompt debate and find comprehensive, long-term solutions.
 The summit will take evidence from a range of experts including: Parliamentarians, Ofsted, nursery businesses, sector organisations, women entrepreneurs and significant figures from the financial services industry and will include contributions from different countries.

 Improving investment is the most common challenge female entrepreneurs’ face, this, and the right type of mentoring and expertise needed to start and then scale a business.
 Businesses founded by women are often viewed differently by male-owned investors, which perhaps speaks to an element of unconscious bias.
 Female founders also don’t always have the same type of networks as men, which can make it harder to attract and nurture the talent needed in finance, marketing or other core business disciplines required to scale a business.